top of page

 Enjoy a relaxing lunch at NAMI, Cala Llonga, Ibiza

-We’ve worked our way through it all — steaks, sushi, lamb cutlets (I totally recommend the lamb), fish, salads — and every single thing (I kid you not) has been both beautifully presented and ridiculously delicious.
-Even the desserts and drinks hit the mark.
+We’ve enjoyed steaks, sushi, lamb cutlets, fish, salads, and every dish has been beautifully presented and delicious.
+Even the desserts and drinks are spot on.

 A Tomahawk Steak at NAMI restaurant, Ibiza